Synergy Collective

 • Matched with appropriate family/individual i.e. Santa identifies they would like to assist a single father with two children -

-• Build hamper based on profile provided by recipient family/individual
+• Build hamper based on the profile provided by recipient family/individual

 Recipient Families/Individuals: